nathanwilk7/Website/documentation/PolySQL/Basics.md

 title: Basics
 ---

-This page gives an basic overview on PolySQL, the SQL dialect of Polypheny.
+This page gives a basic overview on PolySQL, the SQL dialect of Polypheny.

 ## Identifiers